Therapy for Anxiety

 When the nervous system interprets something as unsafe, it activates a fear response — it’s like the alarm bell going off in our bodies.
 And when the alarm sounds, you might kick into action; run away; or feel stuck in high alert, too frozen to do anything at all (our fight/flight/freeze response).

 When we’re actually in danger, this fear response is super helpful.
 It does a good job at keeping us safe.
-But sometimes our body’s alarm bell can get stuck in the “on” position, and this is anxiety.
+But for many people, especially those who have been affected by chronic stress, emotional unpredictability, or trauma, the body’s alarm bell can get stuck in the “on” position.
+This always-sounding warning is how we experience anxiety.
+You may find yourself constantly on high alert, worrying about messing up or what could go wrong, overthinking every decision, or feeling tension in your body that never truly settles.

 When your anxiety is a response to real-time threats, we’ll explore ways to listen to the intelligence of that signal without it overpowering you.